TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralInformation/Index.rst

 of an upcoming important bulletin, so that they can schedule the update.

-Security issues in the TYPO3 core which are only exploitable by users with administrator privileges (including system components that are accessible by administrators only, such as the Install Tool) are treated as normal software "bugs" and are fixed as part of the standard core review process.
+Security issues in the TYPO3 Core  which are only exploitable by users with administrator privileges (including system components that are accessible by administrators only, such as the Install Tool) are treated as normal software "bugs" and are fixed as part of the standard Core review process.
 This implies that the development of the fix including the review and deployment is publicly visible and can be monitored by everyone.